tomfanhm/cheat-sheet/src/content/documentation/network.md

 ### Routers vs Switches

-Routers and switches are both essential networking devices, but they serve different purposes in a network.

-- **Switches**: A network switch primarily works in the Data Link layer of the OSI model (Layer 2).
-It connects devices on a local area network (LAN), like computers and printers, and allows them to communicate with each other efficiently.
-Switches create a network of devices where each device has a direct, high-speed connection to the network.
-They operate using MAC addresses to forward data to the appropriate destination within the LAN.

-- **Routers**: A router works at a higher level, in the Network layer of the OSI model (Layer 3).
-Its main job is to connect multiple networks together and route network traffic between them.
-This includes connecting a home or business network to the internet.
-Routers use IP addresses to determine the best path for forwarding the packets, and they also provide additional features like DHCP serving, NAT, static routing, and network firewall protection.
+#### Switches

+- Operate at the Data Link layer of the OSI model (Layer 2).
+- Connect devices on a local area network (LAN), such as computers and printers.
+- Use MAC addresses to forward data to the correct destination within the LAN.
+- Allow for direct, high-speed connections between network devices.

+#### Routers

+- Operate at the Network layer of the OSI model (Layer 3).
+- Connect multiple networks together, including connecting a home or business network to the internet.
+- Use IP addresses to determine the best path for forwarding packets.
+- Provide additional features like DHCP serving, NAT, static routing, and network firewall protection.